stanislawbartkowski/CACenter/README.md

 The following tasks are implemented:
 * Create root and intermediate Certificate Authority.
-* Issue a pair key/cert certificate signed by the intemediate Certificate Authority
+* Issue a pair key/cert certificate signed by the intermediate Certificate Authority
+* Issue a certificate signed by CA from CSR file
 * Produce on-demand .pk12 cert file containing key and certificate.

 # Files description